 “Drills create an extreme amount of dust and this is a major concern,” says Lynn Class, a nail instructor at Pittsburgh Beauty Academy.
 “You should definitely use a protective mask when drilling; a good ventilation table is important as well.”

-Patrick Rafferty, technical director of industrial hygiene at Roy F. Weston, a West Chester, Pa., environmental consulting firm, agrees, nothing that the particles from high speed drills arc small in size and are likely to be inhaled.
+Patrick Rafferty, technical director of industrial hygiene at Roy F. Weston, a West Chester, Pa., environmental consulting firm, agrees, noting that the particles from high speed drills arc small in size and are likely to be inhaled.

 “If you file manually, I’d guess that the resulting particles are about 100 to 1,000 microns [in size],” he says.
 “A high-speed device would produce particles in the 10 to 100 micron range, or even smaller.
 The substance being abraded is much more likely to break into different-sized pieces.”